11avnishkumar/datastructure/README.md

 ## Graph

-* A graph G (V,E) is the set of vertices and edges.
+* A graph G (V, E) is the set of vertices and edges.
-* There are various type of graph available, below are the some examples.
+* There are various type of graph available, below are some examples.
   * Directed Graph
     * A directed graph is a graph that has some directions.
     * In directed graph edges are represented by arrows and they tells the directions.